ThatBrazilianCuber/ThatBrazilianCuber/README.md

 ok ill stop
 go see a real profile...
 you're still reading?
-well stop
+well stop.
 you are very persistent
-ok fine ill stop
+ok fine ill stop in
-in
 999
 998
 997